The Collapse of FTX: What Went Wrong With the Crypto Exchange?

 The Bahamas Takes Control of FTX Digital Assets

 On Nov.
-12, the Securities Commission of The Bahamas (SCB) seized cryptocurrency assets held by FTX.
-The SCB said it instructed Bankman-Fried to move crypto assets to the regulator’s possession to protect creditors from suspected cyberattacks.
+18, the Securities Commission of The Bahamas (SCB) seized cryptocurrency assets held by FTX.
+The SCB said it instructed Bankman-Fried to move crypto assets into the regulator’s possession to protect creditors from suspected cyberattacks.

 Bankman-Fried Arrested and Charged

 Bahamian authorities arrested and jailed Bankman-Fried on Dec.
 12, 2022, at the request of the U.S. government.
-Bankman-Fried was then extradited to the U.S. on Dec.
+He was then extradited to the U.S. on Dec.
 21.

 On Dec.
-13, the U.S. Department of Justice (DOJ) unsealed an indictment charging Bankman-Fried with eight criminal counts alleging wire and securities fraud, money laundering, and unlawful campaign finance contributions, and the U.S. Securities Exchange Commission (SEC) and Commodity Futures Trading Commission (CFTC) brought enforcement actions pursuing civil claims of securities and commodities fraud.
+13, the U.S. Department of Justice (DOJ) unsealed an indictment charging Bankman-Fried with eight criminal counts, including wire and securities fraud, money laundering, and unlawful campaign finance contributions.
+The U.S. Securities Exchange Commission (SEC) and Commodity Futures Trading Commission (CFTC) also brought enforcement actions pursuing civil claims of securities and commodities fraud.

-According to the agencies, Bankman-Fried and top executives lied about FTX's financial health to investors, customers, and lenders and hid a billion-dollar hole in its balance sheet with fake financial statements, inflated valuations of speculative tokens like FTX's FTT exchange coin, and cryptocurrencies borrowed from lenders.
+According to the agencies, Bankman-Fried and top executives lied about FTX's financial health to investors, customers, and lenders and hid a billion-dollar hole in its balance sheet with fake financial statements, inflated valuations of speculative tokens like FTX's FTT, and cryptocurrencies borrowed from lenders.

 Exchange reserves were depleted, exacerbating the risk of insolvency, after FTX management allegedly misappropriated at least $8 billion in customer deposits to foot heavy Alameda losses, luxury real estate and yacht purchases, business investments, and charitable and political donations.

-New FTX CEO Ray stated in a bankruptcy court filing on Nov.
-17: "Never in my career have I seen such a complete failure of corporate controls and such a complete absence of trustworthy financial information as occurred here."
-Ray went on to tell U.S. Congress on Dec.
-13, that FTX practiced "no bookkeeping" and "old-fashioned embezzlement.”
+In a bankruptcy court filing on Nov.
+17, new FTX CEO Ray stated: "Never in my career have I seen such a complete failure of corporate controls and such a complete absence of trustworthy financial information as occurred here."
+Ray went on to testify before the U.S. Congress on Dec.
+13, describing FTX practices as "no bookkeeping" and "old-fashioned embezzlement."

 Bankman-Fried Released on Bail

 Following a court hearing on Dec.
-22, a federal judge decided to release Bankman-Fried from custody after his attorneys and federal prosecutors agreed to a $250 million bond, the largest bail amount on record in the U.S.
+22, a federal judge ordered Bankman-Fried's release from custody after his attorneys and federal prosecutors agreed to a $250 million bond, the largest bail amount on record in the U.S.

-Under the terms of his bail, the 30-year-old former crypto executive was permitted to live under house arrest with his Stanford law professor parents in Palo Alto, Calif., while wearing an electronic monitoring bracelet.
-Bankman-Fried pled not guilty to all of the criminal charges on Jan.
+Under the terms of his bail, the 30-year-old former crypto executive was allowed to live under house arrest with his Stanford law professor parents in Palo Alto, California, while wearing an electronic monitoring bracelet.
+Bankman-Fried pled not guilty to all criminal charges on Jan.
 3, 2023.

 Bankman-Fried Charged Again